 The study period is 2010-2019, a period for which lightning detection efficiency in the study region is mostly unaffected by changes to hardware and software of several lightning locations systems (LLS) collaborating as EUCLID (European Cooperation for Lightning Detection).
 We use only cloud-to-ground lightning flashes since these are responsible for most damages.
 An additional amplitude filter is applied to exclude flashes with weak peak currents between $-5 \, \text{kA}$ and $15 \, \text{kA}$ resulting in a detection efficiency of more than 96 % (Schulz et al., 2016; Poelman et al., 2016).
-From 2010-2019 EUCLID recorded 203,124 such flashes in the study region in summer (June, July, August, JJA) but only 2,830 in winter (December, January, February, DJF; $1.4 \, \%$ of the flashes in summer).
+From 2010-2019 EUCLID recorded 203,124 such flashes in the study region in summer (June, July, August, JJA) but only 2,830 (1.4 %) in winter (December, January, February, DJF).

 Consistent atmospheric data come from ERA5, the fifth generation global reanalysis of the European Centre for Medium-Range Weather Forecasts (ECMWF; Hersbach et al., 2020).
 We use assimilated data at the surface level and data on the lowest 74 (of 137) vertical levels (covering the troposphere) and many additional variables derived from these data (see Sect.
 3).
-Horizontally, the data are available on a 0.25° latitude/longitude grid, temporally every hour, yielding a "cell-hour" as the smallest space-time unit.
-Only a small fraction of cell-hours have at least one flash in JJA (27,305; 0.883 %) and even 17 times less in DJF (1,576; 0.052 %).
+Horizontally, the data are available on a $0.25^{\circ}$ latitude/longitude grid, temporally every hour, yielding a "cell-hour" as the smallest space-time unit.
+Only a small fraction of cell-hours have at least one flash in JJA (27,305; 0.883%) and even 17 times less in DJF (1,576; 0.052%).
+A precise variable description is provided along with the paper.